Sagelt/beyond/text/introduction.md

 Some damage **ignores armor** entirely, or ignores a specific amount of armor.
 This might be because the harm is too broad for armor to be useful (a falling boulder) or because the attack bypasses the armor.

+### Character Change

+Characters grow and change through **abilities** and **levels**.
+Abilities are gained through **advancement** on a specific move—each time a 6- is rolled on that move an advancement box is filled and once all advancements for an ability are filled the ability is gained.

+Levels are gained through **XP**.
+Player characters start at 1st level.
+At the end of each session each player reviews the XP conditions for their class and checks each one that they did that session.
+Each checked XP condition box is one XP.

+When a player character has time, safety, and XP equal to their current level +3 they gain a level.
+When gaining a level they:

+* Increase their level by 1.
+* Choose a new move from their class.
+The first move in a theme must be taken before any others in that theme.
+* Erase all XP.

+HP, reserve dice, damage dice, and move bonuses do not change when leveling up unless the move the player chose during leveling up says so.